BitBagCommerce/SyliusVueStorefront2Frontend/docs/guide/essentials/page-walkthrough.md

 1. Add new wishlist - allows you to create a new wishlist with custom name, click create to confirm or cancel to go back.

-2. Wishlist - click on a wishlist to view its items.

-3. Remove wishlist icon - appears when user has at least two wishlists, click and confirm to remove wishlist.
+2. Remove wishlist icon - appears when user has at least two wishlists, click and confirm to remove wishlist.

+3. Wishlist - click on a wishlist to view its items.

 ### Single wishlist in a sidebar legend:

+Slect wishlist from wishlists sidebar to see single wishlist items.

 ![Single wishlist](../../assets/single-wishlist.png)